Listen to God and Do What He Says

 Of course, we should listen and do what God says even when we do not understand the situation.
 We should trust God because He can see into the future while we cannot.

 There are numerous people who have testified that they gave up lucrative jobs after hearing from God.
 Lawyers, doctors, and other successful people changed careers after they heard God tell them to move in a different direction.
-Even though giving up their high-paying jobs was hard, they knew they had to do what God told them to because God's "Yes" was louder than their "No."
+Even though giving up their high-paying jobs was hard, they knew they had to do what God told them to do because God's "Yes" was louder than their "No."